It4innovations/shiny-bpg/README.md

 * create and edit graph within the application,
 * export the graph into a csv file,
-* add special events that may occur in the simulation (e.g. breaks for the lunch).
+* add special events that may occur in the simulation (e.g. lunch break).

 Such application already exists.
 You can try it yourself at <https://shiny.vsb.cz/app/nts-shiny>.
 The source codes are available here [NTS backend](https://github.com/It4innovations/NTS/) and [NTS Shiny](https://github.com/It4innovations/NTS_shiny/).
 It extends the functionality of the app above.
 The **bs4dash** features was used to easily style the app.